JeonghunLee/JeonghunLee.github.io/docs/index.md

 :fontawesome-brands-github: [JeonghunLee Profile](https://github.com/JeonghunLee)

-??? note "Quick access"
-    Icon links to my platforms **(Github,Profile)** are available at the bottom of this page.

 :fontawesome-brands-linkedin: [Jeonghun (James) Lee](https://www.linkedin.com/in/JeonghunLee-0911/)

 ??? note "Contact with me"
     **The LinkedIn** icon links is available at the bottom of this page.

+??? note "Quick access"
+    Icon links to my platforms are available at the bottom of this page.

 <br/>
 <br/>